hughrun/ephemetoot/docs/options.md

 If you want to know exactly when each delete action occured, you can use the `--datestamp` flag to add a datestamp to the log output.
 This is useful when using `--pace` so you can see the rate you have been slowed down to.

+### Include full error messages (--verbose)

+Sometimes you might get an error and want to know more about what's triggering it.
+Use the `--verbose` flag to print the full error to the console, instead of just the friendly version.

 ## Do less

 ### Hide skipped items (--hide-skipped)